ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

-The main way to specify the criteria is the method parameter (always required) called ``predicate``, which is a callable that takes in input an event and returns a boolean.
+The main way to specify the criteria is the method parameter (always required) called ``predicate``, which is a callable that takes as input an event and returns a boolean.
 The predicate is essentially a filter that iterates over all the events and selects the ones that match your criteria.
 In the simplest case, those criteria